elubow/colortail/README.markdown

 ## Conifguring ColorTail ##

 Configuring ColorTail is easy.
 In your home directory, create a file .colortailrc.
-This file will contain a group of ruby arrays similar to the ones laid out in the example config **examples/colortail.rb**.
+This file will contain a group of ruby arrays similar to the ones laid out in the example config [examples/colortail.rb](http://www.codaset.com/elubow/colortail/source/master/blob/examples/colortail.rb).
 These arrays are called groups.
 Any group can be loaded via the command line using the **-g** switch (more on this below).

 The standard configuration file is **.colortailrc**.
 It needs to be in the format of a Ruby hash.

+The full list of choices for colors and combinations are listed below.

+#### Colors ####

+ * none - Yes you can have no color.
+This means display normally.
+ * black
+ * red
+ * green
+ * yellow
+ * blue
+ * magenta - (purple-ish)
+ * cyan
+ * white

+#### Attributes ####

+ * bright
+ * dim
+ * underscore
+ * blink
+ * reverse
+ * hidden - simply don't show the text

+### Configuration Example ###

+The example given in the configuration file is good for tailing a syslog file that has lines that are naemd with their syslog level.
+There are a lot of potential uses.
+Check the wiki page of [example groupings](http://www.codaset.com/elubow/colortail/wiki/example-groupings) to see how others are using ColorTail.

 ## Usage ##